GSA-TTS/handbook/pages/general-information-and-resources/washington-dc.md

 ### Work from the office

-The TTS space is in the G100 wing.
+The TTS space is in the 2400 wing.
 See [Once inside GSA](#once-inside-gsa) for directions.

-G100 is shared with other FAS offices.
-The workstations with Macs are "hot desks" for TTS employees to use without booking; TTS employees may use BookIt to reserve workstations compatible with PCs that are available for use by all FAS employees.
-G100 has a small number of reservable conference rooms.
+The 2400 wing has workstations with both Macs and PCs that are loosely assigned by TTS business unit.
+2400 has six small, reservable conference rooms and two unreservable phone booths.

+You can reference the latest [2400 seating layout](https://docs.google.com/presentation/d/17fEVTVZBBSnq_p3PZ4IFtNz81DFd-dIGDZkNcIjlWio/edit?slide=id.g3789f611d41_1_0#slide=id.g3789f611d41_1_0) and this [1800F RTO Info document](https://docs.google.com/document/d/1JgP13xg19n6MdIRWXRwxQx8R-EpaiCPndv5CiJyOpbc/edit?tab=t.0#heading=h.ysxik8tpdylu) specific to TTS.

 ### Mail something to the office